seb-pg/meta_puzzles/README.md

 <b><u>cs/*</u></b>

-The solutions using C#, ported from C++ (mostly complete, 2 solutions missing).

-The solutions provided are passing all Meta's tests on their website.
-Meta's basic tests and some additional are also provided in the source code.

-Solutions l4_conveyor_chaos and l4_mathematical_art are missing because C# does not provided a log(n) equivalent of [C\++] std::lower_bound for [C\++] std::set or std::map equivalents.
+* Solutions l4_conveyor_chaos and l4_mathematical_art are missing because C# does not provided a log(n) equivalent of [C\++] std::lower_bound for [C\++] std::set or std::map equivalents.

-Solution l2_missing_mail and l3_rabbit_hole2 will not be working with .Net Code 3.1, respectively because MaxBy and CollectionsMarshal are missing.
+* Solution l2_missing_mail and l3_rabbit_hole2 will not be working with .Net Code 3.1, respectively because MaxBy and CollectionsMarshal are missing.

 <b><u>go/*</u></b>

-The solutions using Go, "ported" from C++ (mostly complete, 3 solutions are missing).

-The solutions provided are passing all Meta's tests on their website (once the generics are removed: they are not supported by Meta's website).
-Meta's basic tests and some additional are also provided in the source code.

-Solutions l2_portals, l4_conveyor_chaos and l4_mathematical_art are missing because an equivalent of [C\++] std::set is needed.
+* Solutions l2_portals, l4_conveyor_chaos and l4_mathematical_art are missing because an equivalent of [C\++] std::set is needed.

 <b><u>rs/*</u></b>

-The solutions in Rust, "ported" from C++ (mostly complete, 2 solutions are missing).

-The solutions provided are passing all Meta's tests on their website.
+* The solutions provided are passing all Meta's tests on their website.
 Meta's basic tests and some additional are also provided in the source code.

-Solutions l4_conveyor_chaos and l4_mathematical_art are missing because it is not (yet) obvious if Rust is providing a (log(n)) equivalent of [C\++] std::lower_bound for std::set, where it is necessary (because of speed requirement) for l4_conveyor_chaos and l4_mathematical_art.
+* Solutions l4_conveyor_chaos and l4_mathematical_art are missing because it is not (yet) obvious if Rust is providing a (log(n)) equivalent of [C\++] std::lower_bound for std::set, where it is necessary (because of speed requirement) for l4_conveyor_chaos and l4_mathematical_art.

 <b><u>kotlin/*</u></b>

-The solutions using Kotlin, "ported" from C++ (mostly complete, 2 solutions are missing, however 3 solutions should be working, but do not work on Meta's website: see below).

-The solutions provided are passing all Meta's tests on their website.
-Meta's basic tests and some additional are also provided in the source code.

-Solutions l2_portals and l3_slippery_strip should be working (all provided tests are working) but Meta's website seem to have a bug.
+* Solutions l2_portals and l3_slippery_strip should be working (all provided tests are working) but Meta's website seem to have a bug.
 The common pattern is that a grid of character is the input.
 It could be provided as Array<String> or Array<Array<Char>> (to be the similar to the tests in other languages) but has been provided as  Array<Array<String>>.
 The first string of each row can be null in the data provided by Meta in their test framework, and the grids seem to be shifted on element to the right, which makes the expected result wrong on Meta's website.
 Meta has been notified.

-Solution l4_conveyor_chaos is provided but is hardcoded to return 0 for N > 200,000 the Kotlin solution seems too slow to run in the given time on Meta's website.
+* Solution l4_conveyor_chaos is provided but is hardcoded to return 0 for N > 200,000 the Kotlin solution seems too slow to run in the given time on Meta's website.
-Solution for l3_rabbit_hole2 and l4_mathematical_art is missing so far.
+* Solution for l3_rabbit_hole2 and l4_mathematical_art is missing so far.

 <b><u>scala/*</u></b>

-The solutions using Scala, "ported" from Kotlin as the syntax is similar.

-Only 19 out 24 solutions are provided.

-Solution l2_rotary_lock2 is working on Meta's website, finishing in the given time, which suggest the Meta's Kotlin environment is an issue (both languages are using JVM, which is why this test was done in both languages: the JVM does not appear to be the issue).
+* Solution l2_rotary_lock2 is working on Meta's website, finishing in the given time, which suggest the Meta's Kotlin environment is an issue (both languages are using JVM, which is why this test was done in both languages: the JVM does not appear to be the issue).

 <b><u>java/*</u></b>

-The solutions using Java, "ported" from C++ as the syntax is (not that) similar.

-Only 4 out 24 solutions are provided.

-Solution l2_rotary_lock2 is working on Meta's website, finishing in the given time, which suggest the Meta's Kotlin environment is an issue (both languages are using JVM, which is why this test was done in both languages: the JVM does not appear to be the issue).
+* Solution l2_rotary_lock2 is working on Meta's website, finishing in the given time, which suggest the Meta's Kotlin environment is an issue (both languages are using JVM, which is why this test was done in both languages: the JVM does not appear to be the issue).

 ----